 Limit Violation/Loss Notification Requirements

 Notwithstanding the other provisions of this Policy, any violation of limits must be reported to the Enron Corp.
 Chief Risk Officer.
 Such report should be made prior to entering into a Transaction if there is a sufficient reason to believe that a limit violation will occur.
-Requirements for limit violation notifications, each accompanied by an explanation for all limit violations and a recommended course of action for Net Open Position, Maturity/Gap Risk and Value-at-Risk limit violations, will be as follows:
+Requirements for limit violation notifications, each accompanied by an explanation for all limit violations and a recommended course of action for Net Open Position, Maturity/Gap Risk and VaR limit violations, will be as follows:

 Net Open Position Limits; Maturity/Gap Risk Limits.
 If the limit violation is equal to or in excess of five percent (5%) of the applicable limit, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the President of Enron Corp.
 If the limit violation is equal to or in excess of ten percent (10%) of the applicable limit, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the Chairman of Enron Corp.

 Value-at-Risk Limits.
-If the aggregate VAR limit is exceeded or if the VAR for any Commodity Group or Portfolio is equal to or in excess of five percent (5%) of the applicable limit, the Enron Corp.
+If the aggregate VaR limit is exceeded or if the VaR for any Commodity Group or Portfolio is equal to or in excess of five percent (5%) of the applicable limit, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the President of Enron Corp.
-If the aggregate VAR or the VAR for any Commodity Group or Portfolio is equal to or in excess of ten percent (10%) of the applicable limit, the Enron Corp.
+If the aggregate VaR or the VaR for any Commodity Group or Portfolio is equal to or in excess of ten percent (10%) of the applicable limit, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the Chairman of Enron Corp.

 Loss Notifications.
-If at any time the aggregate Daily Loss or the Daily Loss in any Commodity Group or Portfolio is equal to or in excess of 50% of the respective VAR limit as approved by the Board of Directors, the Enron Corp.
+If at any time the aggregate Daily Loss or the Daily Loss in any Commodity Group or Portfolio is equal to or in excess of 50% of the respective VaR limit as approved by the Board of Directors, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the President of Enron Corp.
-If at any time the aggregate Daily Loss or the Daily Loss in any Commodity Group is equal to or in excess of 75% of the respective VAR limit as approved by the Board of Directors, the Enron Corp.
+If at any time the aggregate Daily Loss or the Daily Loss in any Commodity Group is equal to or in excess of 75% of the respective VaR limit as approved by the Board of Directors, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the Chairman of Enron Corp.

-If at any time the aggregate Cumulative Loss or Cumulative Loss in any Commodity Group or Portfolio is equal to or in excess of 75% of the respective VAR limit as approved by the Board of Directors, the Enron Corp.
+If at any time the aggregate Cumulative Loss or Cumulative Loss in any Commodity Group or Portfolio is equal to or in excess of 75% of the respective VaR limit as approved by the Board of Directors, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the President of Enron Corp.
-If at any time the aggregate Cumulative Loss or Cumulative Loss in any Commodity Group or Portfolio is equal to or in excess of the respective VAR limit as approved by the Board of Directors, the Enron Corp.
+If at any time the aggregate Cumulative Loss or Cumulative Loss in any Commodity Group or Portfolio is equal to or in excess of the respective VaR limit as approved by the Board of Directors, the Enron Corp.
 Chief Risk Officer shall promptly communicate the occurrence to the Chairman of Enron Corp.
 Cumulative Loss violations are not reported for events, for which a respective Daily Loss has been previously reported.

 Finance Committee of the Board of Directors Notification.
-The Chief Risk Officer shall communicate to the Chairman of the Finance Committee violation of the aggregate VAR limit of 15% or greater and aggregate Daily Loss in excess of the respective VAR Limit.
+The Chief Risk Officer shall communicate to the Chairman of the Finance Committee violation of the aggregate VaR limit of 15% or greater and aggregate Daily Loss in excess of the respective VaR Limit.
 These and other limit violations and Loss Notifications and a summary of Enron’s market risks will be reported to the Audit Committee of the Board by the Chief Risk Officer of Enron Corp. at all regularly scheduled Audit Committee meetings.

 Operations and Controls